mariano54/nnpractice/README.md

 ## NNpractice

-GPT2/3 training and inference code, written using pytorch, based on Andrej Karpathy's nano-GPT videos.
+GPT2/3 LLM training and inference code, written using pytorch, based on Andrej Karpathy's nano-GPT videos.
-Only for educational purposes.
+Useful for educational purposes, and for experimenting with neural network architectures or interpretability.

 Forward and backward passes implemented for the following:
 - Linear